opentensor/developer-docs/docs/btcli-permissions.md

     See [Coldkey workstation security](./getting-started/coldkey-hotkey-security#coldkey-workstation-security)
     :::

 - **Hotkey workstation**: Servers used for mining or validation.
 Contains only hotkey private key in the `wallet_path` in the `btcli config`.
-Compromised hotkeys can damage your reputation if they are used to maliciously submit false weights (if you are a validator), or bad work.
+Compromised hotkeys can damage your reputation if they are used to maliciously submit false weights (if you are a validator), or bad work as a miner.
 However, ownership of TAO or alpha stake can only be transferred with a coldkey.

     :::tip hotkey workstation security
     See [Hotkey workstation security](./getting-started/coldkey-hotkey-security#hotkey-workstation-security)